 The trial court has discretion to resolve requests for attorney’s fees.
 Bagnola v.
 Bagnola, 5th Dist.
 Stark No. 2004CA00151, 2004-Ohio-7286, ¶ 36.
 “The party seeking an award of attorney fees has the burden of proving the reasonableness of the fees.”
 Falk v.
 Falk, 10th Dist.
 Franklin No. 08AP-843, 2009-Ohio-4973, ¶ 39.
 While the trial court has discretion in determining the amount of attorney fees, the court must base its decision on evidence showing the reasonableness of the time spent on the matter and the hourly rate.
 Dotts v.
 Schaefer, 5th Dist.
 Tuscarawas No. 2014 AP 06 0022, 2015-Ohio-782, ¶ 17.
 A court must base its determination of reasonable attorney's fees upon the "actual value of the necessary services performed, and there must be some evidence which supports the court's determination."
 Climaco, Seminatore, Delligatti & Hollenbaugh v.
 Carter, 100 Ohio App.
 3d 313, 323, 653 N.E.2d 1245 (10th Dist.1995).
 In Yeager v.
 Carpenter, 3d Dist.
 Union No. 14-08-15, 2008-Ohio-4646, ¶ 9, the court held that because the appellee “failed to establish that he actually incurred attorney's fees, we must sustain the assignment of error.”

-In the present case the Defendant’s attorney has only provided the maximum amount of attorney’s fees allowed under the statute.
-He has provided no evidence of attorney’s fees or appraisal fees; he has provided no evidence that these fees were actually incurred; and he has provided no evidence that the fees are reasonable.
-The court should not award attorney’s fees to defendant because he has not established what fees were actually incurred or the reasonableness of those fees.
+In the present case, the Defendant’s attorney has only provided the maximum amount of attorney’s fees allowed under the statute.
+He has provided no actual evidence of attorney’s fees or appraisal fees; he has provided no evidence that these fees were actually incurred; and he has provided no evidence that the fees are reasonable.
+The Court should not award attorney’s fees to Defendant because he has not established what fees were actually incurred or the reasonableness of those fees.

 The Court should find that the amount of attorney’s fees in this case should not exceed $23,173.38.

-If the Court dose find that the landowner is entitled to reasonable fees the Court should find that that the Plaintiff’s final written offer is $19,779 the amount presented in the Petition to appropriate and the amount deposited with the clerk of courts the day the petition was filed.
-While Plaintiff did provide the property owner with an appraisal with $14,370 as the fair market value this was never a written offer.
-Plaintiff’s did not make a counteroffer lower than the original deposit.
+If the Court does find the landowner is entitled to reasonable fees, R.C.
+163.21(C)(4) is instructive, and states:

+An award of costs and expenses, including attorney's and appraisal fees, that the owner actually incurred, under division (C) of this section shall not exceed the lesser of twenty-five per cent of the amount by which the final award of compensation exceeds the agency's initial good faith offer or revised offer or twenty-five per cent of the amount by which the final award of compensation exceeds the agency's last written offer made not less than forty-five days before the date initially designated for trial by the court.

-This court should find that the last offer received in writing by the property owner $19,779, and the 150% should be calculated based off of this number.
+Plaintiff’s final written offer was $19,779, as evidenced by the Petition to Appropriate and Fix Compensation filed with this Court on October 6, 2021.
+This Court should find that the last offer received in writing by the landowner $19,779, and the 150% should be calculated based off of this number.
 The Court should further find that the jury verdict exceeds the last written offer by $92,693.50 and order that the amount of attorney’s and appraisal fees should not exceed $23,173.38.

 CONCLUSION

-Based on the foregoing reasons, the Court should find that the defendant is not entitled to attorney’s fees and appraisal costs and if they are entitled to attorney’s fees and appraisal costs these costs should not exceed $23,173.38.
+Based on the foregoing reasons, the Court should find that Defendant is not entitled to attorney’s fees and appraisal costs, or, in the alternative, if they are entitled to attorney’s fees and appraisal costs, these costs should not exceed $23,173.38.

 Respectfully submitted,